joagre/ratatoskr/ideas/r.md

 writeln("foo")
 ```

-Name conflicts are checked when something is referred to in imported
+Name conflicts between constructs in each module are detected whenever
-modules.
+they are used in the module.

 The `std.jobs` module contains the functionality needed to work with
 concurrent jobs and message passing in between them, i.e. `spawn()`,